TuftsBCB/git-tutorial/README.md

        bb9954b..68a3c6a  master -> master

 Once you've made the change, commit it to your repository and push the changes back to GitHub.
+That's it; merge conflict resolved!
 (If you wanted, you could go back to your `foods-tmp` repository and pull the new changes from GitHub without any merge conflicts.)